swkeep/AngryAi/README.md

 **

-It's not optimized by any mean. i made it to just test somethings in my server. event template
+It's not optimized by any mean. i made it to just test something in my server. event template

 ```lua